Dean’s 7-Day Wind/Wave Forecast

 The Climate Predictions Center (CPC) issued the second update for the National Oceanic and Atmospheric Administration’s Atlantic basin hurricane season: NOAA 2020 Atlantic Hurricane Season Forecast.

 Colorado State University (CSU) issued their 3rd update for the 2020 Atlantic basin hurricane season: CSU 2020 Hurricane Season Forecast.

 Both NOAA and CSU have upped the ante, predicting a well above normal (possibly historical) active season with a total of up to 25 named storms, 12 becoming hurricanes with up to 6 reaching Major Hurricane status.
 WOW!!!!

 Researchers in the Earth System Science Center at Penn State University (PSU) also forecast an active season with the possibility of 20 named storms: PSU Forecast.

-St. Augustine buoy 7-day forecast for sea height forecast (primary swell):
+7-day St. Augustine buoy sea height forecast (primary swell).

 Good links (updated regularly) to excellent private websites with forecast discussions monitoring tropical and non-tropical weather impacting Florida and the eastern US: Central Florida Hurricane Center and WeatherBELL